rharish101/assignment-template/README.md

 To disable it, pass the `noroboto` option to the class.

 ## Compiling
-This template is intended to be used with XeLaTeX.
+This template is intended to be used with LuaLaTeX.
 Since the template uses the `minted` package for code blocks, the `-shell-escape` argument is required for compilation.

 A `.latexmkrc` file is provided in the root of this repository for the default configuration.